 In what ways does your teacher try to make learning fun?

-Here are all of their answers.
-They focus on Brain Breaks and “games” I think the games they are referring to are Mafia and Loup Garou, based on answers that come later on in the survey
+They focus on Brain Breaks and “games”.
+I think the games they are referring to are Mafia and Loup Garou, based on answers that come later on in the survey

 - She plays games, and makes learning really fun by doing her own thing.
 You do you, boo!
 I do me!
 You do you!